Igalia/phpreport/docs/user/users-management.rst

 Staff:
   Belonging to the staff group.
-Activating it the user will be able to login, fill tasks in, check reports, etc.
+Activating it the user will be able to login, fill tasks in and check some reports.
+In particular, they will have access to *User tasks*, *User details*, *Accumulated hours* and *Project details*, only of those projects they are assigned to.

+Manager:
+  Belonging to the manager group, users will have access to all kinds of reports, as well as using the *User* filter in the *User tasks* report to chose any other user.

 Admin:
   Belonging to the administrators group.
 Activating it the user will be able to use the screens under *Data management* section: manage projects, users, etc.

+Permission levels are meant to be stacked; e.g. it doesn't make sense to have a *Manager* user that doesn't belong to the staff group too.

 ..
 TIP:: If LDAP authentication is set, you won't be able to edit these user
          data.
 Besides, columns *Staff* and *Admin* may not appear, and the names of the groups in the LDAP server would appear instead.

-To delete an user you must select it with a single click on the corresponding row and use the *Delete* button located next to *Add* button.
+To delete a user you must select it with a single click on the corresponding row and use the *Delete* button located next to *Add* button.
 You will be asked for confirmation before actually trying to delete.
 Users who have been assigned to some project, or who have